wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-labview-dashboard.rst

 .. image:: images/driver-station-labview-dashboard/test.png

-The Test tab is for use with Test mode for teams using LabVIEW (Java and C++ teams should use the Java SmartDashboard when using Test Mode).
+The Test tab is for use with Test mode for teams using LabVIEW (Java and C++ teams should use SmartDashboard or Shuffleboard when using Test Mode).
 For many items in the libraries, Input/Output info will be populated here automatically.
 All items which have ** next to them are outputs that can be controlled by the dashboard.
 To control an output, click on it to select it, drag the slider to set the value then press and hold the green button to enable the output.
 As soon as the green button is released, the output will be disabled.
 This tab can also be used to run and monitor tests on the robot.
 An example test is provided in the LabVIEW framework.
 Selecting this test from the dropdown box will show the status of the test in place of the slider and enable controls.

 Commands
 --------